SoftwareEng2-Team/runio/README.md

 Format Of The Repo:

-/gamedev - contains the current progress of our game, being hosted on a localhost\n /reports - contains our weekly reports, including both group and individual responses /living-doc-versions - an archive that contains previous versions of our living document
+/gamedev - contains the current progress of our game, being hosted on a localhost /reports - contains our weekly reports, including both group and individual responses /living-doc-versions - an archive that contains previous versions of our living document